What is a business plan?

 Market segments represent the various customer groups targeted by an entrepreneur.
 In order to properly identify your market segments, you need to ask yourself the following questions:

-· Who am I creating value for?
+- Who am I creating value for?

-· Who are my targeted customers?
+- Who are my targeted customers?

-· What are their needs or problems?
+- What are their needs or problems?

-3. Determine your channels
+3. Select your channels

-Identifying your market segments allowed you to establish the customers you intend to target.
+Identifying your market segments allowed you to pinpoint the customers you intend to target.
 Now you need to define the type of relationship and support service that will best answer the needs of this customer base.
 Some products and services require a personalized approach, while others need less after-sales service, for example.
-“You need to have something that follows logically from your distribution channels,” clarifies Morgado.
-“Do you want to maintain a relationship with the customer after the sale or when the service is offered?
-Unfortunately, many entrepreneurs don’t address this fully despite the fact that it can have a major impact on their operating costs.”
+You could also opt for a self-serve kind of approach where the client doesn’t have to interact with you.
+Conversely, you could benefit from a relationship with the community based on discussions and two-way participation.

 5. Identify your resources

-6. Identify your core activities
+6. Find your core activities

-7. Identify your partners
+7. Choose your partners

-8. Analyze your sources of revenue
+8. Identify your sources of revenue

 The flow of revenue is as important for companies as it is for investors.
 Whether a company’s revenues come through fees, fixed prices, subscriptions, leasing, or licensing, it is important to determine these in relation to the price a customer is willing to pay.
 In what ways will you obtain your revenue?
 Which of your products or services will be most profitable?
 How will customers pay you?
 How would they prefer to pay you (cheque, debit card, credit card, etc.)?

-9. Determine your expenses
+9. Determine your costs